juanmaperez/encapsulated.io/src/pages/posts/06-high-order-functions-and-closure/high-order-functions-and-closure.md

   console.log(outer()) // 2
 ```

-The only problem with the previous implementation is that the value of the counter doesn't persist further than its own invocation, and that's because we are executing increment inside of the function instead of returning its definition.
+The only problem with the previous implementation is that the value of the counter doesn't persist further than outers invocation, and that's because we are executing increment inside of the function instead of returning its definition.

 ## Retain function memory